adlayer/benv/readme.md

 # Update the current value in your bash file
 benv update AWS_SECRET_KEY
 ```
+This simples command will automatically update the "AWS_SECRET_KEY" value in your bash dot file.

 If want to check if it really works: